© 1997, John S. Allen

 Headphones may be used for entertainment or to gather information unrelated to bicycling -- listening to a news broadcast, holding a conversation via amateur radio, auditing a correspondence course -- but headphones may also be used for bicyclist-to-bicyclist communication.
 In this context, headphones make it possible to teach safe riding, give route directions, relay vital safety messages or coordinate law-enforcement efforts over a far greater distance and more reliably than by mouth.

-Did you ever wonder why television news correspondents appear on camera with a little headphone?
+Did you ever wonder why television news reporters appear on camera with a little headphone?
 It's because this eliminates the problem of feedback from loudspeaker to microphone.
 For the same reason, headphones make it possible for a bicyclist using a two-way radio to conduct a normal conversation, rather than having to shut off the microphone when receiving.

 Headphone laws are very rarely enforced.
 Many bicyclists ignore them.
 But enforcement is not the only way that the law affects people.
 One important reason not to wear headphones -- even if they are not playing -- is that they make it harder to collect on an insurance claim after a crash.